janraj/Networking/sftp/README.md

 1. Deploy a SFTP service on a kubernetes cluster
 2. Citrix ADC as Ingress Device
 3. Access the sftp application.
-4. Verify using VPX stats.
-5. Why Citrix ADC is better choice for exposing the SFTP service ?
+4. Why Citrix ADC is better choice for exposing the SFTP service ?

 ## **Deploy SFTP micro service**